 If you prefer a smaller crowd try weekdays after 2pm.
 Field trips are typically done for the day and the environment is usually calm.

 MIM has some great places to take a break, including the Family Center which has books, toys, family restrooms and a nursing station.
 Enjoy a snack from Beats Coffee Bar or Café Allegro in the courtyard for a break with fresh air.

-MIM provides a Family Guide at ticketing that provides fun facts, a scavenger hunt and other goodies that making visiting a fun adventure.
+MIM provides a Family Guide at ticketing that provides fun facts, a scavenger hunt and other goodies that make visiting a fun adventure.

 MIM has a complimentary check for backpacks, water bottles and food.
 If guests get hungry, refreshments are available at Beats Coffee Bar or Café Allegro – both have great choices for kids.